MaayanLab/predicting-gene-function/README.md

 1. Download the expression matrix data set of interest and move it to your working directory.
     1. The ARCHS4 Human and Mouse data sets are available on the ARCHS4 website/chrome extension.
     2. The GTEX and CCLE data sets are available on their respective websites.
+2. Download Bioconductor package preprocessCore.
+Download R packages pracma and ggplot2 (for later violin plot creation).
+3. Ensure that functions have been created (specifically, the toGmt functions available in the R-Scripts-GMT folder).
-2. Run monster_fullQN.R for the Human and Mouse data sets.
+3. Run monster_fullQN.R for the Human and Mouse data sets.
 Run monster_fullGtex.R for GTEX, and run monster_fullCcle.R for CCLE.
-3. This will create new GMT text files in your working directory.
+4. This will create new GMT text files in your working directory.

 #### Making Violin Plots
 1. Follow the instructions within the commented R script, graphics(2).R.
 Use it as a template for creating new violin plots